harmonix-js/docs/docs/getting-started/index.md

 - **File-based structure**: Commands, events and context menus are defined in separate files, making it easier to manage and organize your bot's codebase.

-- **Convention over configuration**: Harmonix follows a set of conventions to simplify the development process.
-However, you can still customize the configuration file to override the default behavior.
+- **Argument parsing**: Harmonix automatically parses command arguments, and resolves them to the correct type, making it easier to work with user input.

-- **Built-ins**: ⚠️ In progress
+- **Preconditions**: Acts like middleware in web, it give you the possibility to restrict access to commands based on user permissions, roles, or other conditions.

 ### Architecture